CLAUDIA'S ENGLISH PROJECT 2

 In the larger supermarkets you can buy just about anything.
 The very big supermarkets are usually on the edge of towns and most people drive to them.

-There are many more supermarkets now than 20 years ago.
+ny more supermarkets now than 20 years ago.
 People find it very convenient to do all their shopping in one place.

 Small shops in towns and villages are closing because supermarkets can sell the same things cheaper.
 The big supermarkets have started to open small shops in town and city centres.